propertechnologies/yodlee-go/README.md

 # yodlee-go
-swagger-go generated yodlee client library for golang with an example of how to use it
+A swagger-go generated Yodlee client library, that is manually fixed so that it compiles, for Golang with an example of how to use it.

+## Motivation
+swagger-go generates code from the yodlee swagger spec that does not compile.
+Additionally, constructing the Yodlee JWS token in Golang requires some finess.

+## Example usage
+For this to work, you need to set the `YODLEE_SANDBOX_PRIVATE_KEY` and `YODLEE_SANDBOX_ISSUER_ID` environment variables as well as the `<USER_ID>` string to variables from your system.
 ```
 package main